sccn/labstreaminglayer/docs/dev/buildenv.rst

 Recommended compiler toolchain
 ------------------------------

 Download a toolchain.
-The following platforms are the primary test
-targets:
+The following platforms are the primary test targets for liblsl:

 -  Ubuntu Linux 16.04, 18.04